 Strawberry-Thyme Simple Syrup

-I vary the sugar-to-water ratio in my simple syrups according to how tart the added flavor is, how tart or sweet I want the final product, impulse, whim, or even perhaps the phase of the moon.
+I vary the sugar-to-water ratio in my simple syrups according to how tart the added flavour is, how tart or sweet I want the final product, impulse, whim, or even perhaps the phase of the moon.
 Experiment and see what you like.
 You can always add more sugar if you have a big sweet tooth.

 - 2 cups of strawberries, washed, hulled, and sliced

 - ~6 sprigs of fresh picked thyme (I’ll add more next go-around for a more pronounced thyme flavour)